oscdoctest/Qi-Docs/docs/Account_Namespace.rst

 ::

  {
-    "Id": "id",                            //Name of this Namespace.
-Unique within a Tenant's Namespaces.
+	"Id": "id",
 	"TenantId": "tenantid",                //GUID of the Tenant that this Namespace corresponds to "Description": "description",          //Description of this Namespace.
 	"TierId": "tierid",                    //GUID of the Tier that this Namespace is associated with.
 	"ThroughputUnits": 0,                  //Number of Throughput units for this Namespace.
 	"StorageUnits": 0,                     //Number of Storage units for this Namespace.
 	"CalculationUnits": 0,                 //Number of Calculation units for this Namespace.
 	"State": 0                             //Current state of this Namespace.
  }

 ``GetAll()``